What if I don't get a strong GPS signal?

 You can share your activities on Facebook, Twitter, and other services by tapping the Share icon in the activity details view.

-Do premium subscriptions apply to both the app and the website?
+Do Summit subscriptions apply to both the app and the website?

-Yes, after purchasing premium service in either the app or through the website, you will see premium features enabled in both the app and the website.
+Yes, after purchasing Summit in either the app or through the website, you will see Summit features enabled in both the app and the website.

-Can premium subscriptions be set up to automatically renew?
+Can Summit subscriptions be set up to automatically renew?

-Yes, when you purchase Strava Premium through the website, your subscription will automatically renew either monthly or annually (depending on your purchase term).
-Your subscription will auto-renew unless cancelled at least 24-hours before the end of the current period.
+Yes, when you purchase Strava Summit through the website, your subscription will automatically renew either monthly or annually (depending on your purchase term).
+Your subscription will auto-renew unless canceled at least 24-hours before the end of the current period.

-Can I switch my premium subscription between monthly and annual terms?
+Can I switch my Summit subscription between monthly and annual terms?

-The term of subscriptions cannot be changed after purchase, but the existing subscription can be cancelled and a new one with a different term can be purchased.
+The term of subscriptions cannot be changed after purchase, but the existing subscription can be canceled and a new one with a different term can be purchased.

 What wireless protocols and sensors does the Strava app support for collecting heart rate data?